Bothering a spouse with loud snoring or being tired during the day are two consequences of sleep apnea. But can it affect your insurance rates?

 During episodes of sleep apnea, oxygen levels in the blood drop.
 Episodes can be caused by obstruction of the upper airway (obstructive sleep apnea) or by a failure of the brain to initiate breathing (central sleep apnea).
 Symptoms often include excessive daytime sleepiness and loud snoring.
 More than 50 percent of people who have sleep apnea are overweight.

 The condition is serious, and if not treated, can lead to hypertension, lung damage, heart problems, lack of concentration and a high risk of car accidents.
 When combined with other disorders like cardiac diseases, mortality increases.
 A recent CDC study shows a link between obstructive sleep apnea and depression.

 Life insurance and sleep apnea

-Some insurance brokers, however, say that you can get equitable coverage, depending on your particular medical condition and how you treat it.
+But there's some good news.
+Some insurance brokers say that you can get equitable coverage, depending on your particular medical condition and how you treat it.

 Much depends on the severity of the sleep apnea -- mild, moderate or severe -- and compliance with treatment, says Ed Hinerman of the Hinerman Group, which specializes in impaired risk life insurance underwriting.